 The Menu and Toolbar Options

-These are the different menus available in Gamepedia:
+These are the different menus available in Bookpedia:

-Please note that this page primarily addresses Gamepedia-specific menu commands which is why the Edit and Windows menus are not included because they only contain general Apple commands.
-For information about these, please refer to a Mac OS X manual or the Apple
+Please note that this page primarily addresses Bookpedia-specific menu commands which is why the Windows menu is not included because it mainly contains general Apple commands.
+(For the Edit menu only the Bookpedia specific command is addressed.)
+For information about general Apple menu commands, please refer to a Mac OS X manual or the Apple

 Some menu commands are also included as a button on the toolbar